Ruijia-Zhang/Ruijia-Zhang.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I'm now pursuing a Bachelor's degree in Mechanical Engineering at Wuhan University.
-Presently, I'm working on a research project supervised by [Prof. Miao Li](https://miaoli.github.io/).
-My research interest has shifted from First-principles calculations in semiconductors to **Bio-inspired robot design and Locomotion**.
-My current focus lies in **Robotic grasping and manipulation**.
+I'm now pursuing a Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical, Wuhan University(武汉大学动力与机械学院).
+Presently, I'm working on a research project supervised by [Prof. Miao Li(李淼)](https://miaoli.github.io/).
+My research interest has shifted from First-principles calculations in semiconductors to **Bio-inspired robot design, locomotion, robotic grasping and manipulation**.
+I won the National Scholarship in 2021&2022 and was selected as one of the "top 10 students" in the School of Power and Mechanical.
 # 📝 Projects

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/Soft Hand.jpg' alt="sym" width="100%"></div></div>